ryan-a-baker/spot-instance-webhook/readme.md

 # Credit where credit is due

-This is webhook was HEAVILY drawn from (Banzia's Cloud example)[https://github.com/banzaicloud/admission-webhook-example], which is drawn from (morvencao)[https://github.com/morvencao/kube-mutating-webhook-tutorial] example.
+This is webhook was HEAVILY drawn from [Banzia's Cloud example](https://github.com/banzaicloud/admission-webhook-example), which is drawn from [morvencao](https://github.com/morvencao/kube-mutating-webhook-tutorial) example.
 There pretty much is just scaffolding that remains from those sources, but it served as the base for this work so  thank you to both of those people/groups for leading the way!

 # Deploying